 Throughout the years, transit planning along the waterfront has been incremental.
 The study provided a comprehensive plan for a transit network that can respond to the rapid emerging growth and transformation.
 The current and future anticipated demand for transit along much of the waterfront area makes it imperative to define a long-term transit solution.

-The integrated network solution for waterfront transit is being coordinated with the directions emerging from other major transit initiatives that are currently underway, including Smart Track, Relief Line, Scarborough Transit Planning, and the Metrolinx Regional Express Rail (RER) expansion program.
+The integrated network solution for waterfront transit is being coordinated with the directions emerging from other major transit initiatives currently underway, including Smart Track, Relief Line, Scarborough Transit Planning, and the Metrolinx Regional Express Rail (RER) expansion program.

-On November 3 and 4, Toronto City Council directed City staff, in partnership with Waterfront Toronto and the TTC, to undertake a Phase 1 review of waterfront transit initiatives and options.
-The purpose of Phase 1 was to review all relevant background materials; create an overall study vision with related objectives; develop a preliminary list of improvement concepts; identify preferred concepts for further study; and develop a scope of work for Phase 2.
+Toronto directed City staff to undertake a Phase 1 review of waterfront transit initiatives and options in partnership with Waterfront Toronto and the TTC.
+The purpose of Phase 1 was to review all relevant background materials; create an overall study vision with related objectives; develop a preliminary list of improvement concepts; identify preferred concepts for further study and develop a scope of work for Phase 2.
 Phase 1 of the study was completed in October 2016 with a .

 In May 2016, two public meetings were held that included the study progress to date and a range of preliminary transit concepts under consideration.
 The purpose of this public meeting was to get feedback on the opportunities and constraints along the waterfront, as well as the preliminary concepts and evaluations.

 A video recording of the May 2016 public meeting is available .